 Profile Name: Enter a name for your profile (e.g. Home, Office,

 Coffee Shop).

 SSID: Enter the SSID of the wireless network.

-Network Type: Select the network type.
-If you are connecting to a wireless router or access point, select Infrastructure.
+Network Type: If you are connecting to a wireless router or access point, select Infrastructure.
+If you are connecting to another wireless client such as an adapter, select